Șèyí: 2020–present: Nigerian Idol, publishing deal, rift with Tiwa Savage, and Big Girl

-In June 2020, Shay signed a management deal with Aristokrat Records.
+In June 2020, Șèyí signed a management deal with Aristokrat Records.
 In May of the same year, she inked a publishing deal with Universal Music Publishing Group and Aristokrat Publishing.
-On 2 February 2021, MultiChoice Nigeria appointed Shay to serve as judge on the sixth season of Nigerian Idol.
-During the show's audition in March 2021, Shay was criticized for comments she made about Mayowa "Tohrus" Odueyungbo, who was one of the contestants.
-On 29 March 2021, television host Frank Edoho criticized all of the judges for their remarks.
-Shay responded to the criticism on Twitter, saying: "I'm feeling like #JudgeJudy right now.
+On 2 February 2021, MultiChoice Nigeria appointed Șèyí to serve as judge on the sixth season of Nigerian Idol.
+During the show's audition in March 2021, Șèyí was criticized for comments she made about Mayowa "Tohrus" Odueyungbo, who was one of the contestants.
+On 29 March 2021, television host Frank Edoho criticized all of the judges for their remarks. Șèyí responded to the criticism on Twitter, saying: "I'm feeling like #JudgeJudy right now.
 You either love her or you hate her, and that's quite alright! either way, thanks for the #1 trend".
-In June 2021, Shay engaged in a minor dispute with Tiwa Savage at an upscale salon in Lekki.
-A few years prior to the confrontation, Savage downplayed Shay's endorsement deal with Pepsi after being asked in a radio interview to share her thoughts about the announcement.
-Shay released her own version of Kizz Daniel's "Fvck You" challenge, in which she made a number of disparaging terms and accused Savage of "selling pussy".
+In June 2021, Șèyí engaged in a minor dispute with Tiwa Savage at an upscale salon in Lekki.
+A few years prior to the confrontation, Savage downplayed Șèyí's endorsement deal with Pepsi after being asked in a radio interview to share her thoughts about the announcement. Șèyí released her own version of Kizz Daniel's "Fvck You" challenge, in which she made a number of disparaging terms and accused Savage of "selling pussy".

-Shay released her second studio album, Big Girl, on 10 December 2021.
-It comprises ten tracks and features guest appearances from Calema, Simi, Wande Coal, Yemi Alade, and Backroad Gee.
-Shay described the album as "a documentation of the experiences, growth and evolution that I've undergone in the last five years".
-In October 2025, Shay revealed that her former PA had an affair with Savage's ex husband Tunji Balogun, and believed that it was the root cause of the rift.
-Shay said Savage was convinced that she was aware of the affair and was encouraging it.
+Șèyí released her second studio album, Big Girl, on 10 December 2021.
+It comprises ten tracks and features guest appearances from Calema, Simi, Wande Coal, Yemi Alade, and Backroad Gee. Șèyí described the album as "a documentation of the experiences, growth and evolution that I've undergone in the last five years".
+In October 2025, Șèyí revealed that her former PA had an affair with Savage's ex husband Tunji Balogun, and believed that it was the root cause of the rift. Șèyí said Savage was convinced that she was aware of the affair and was encouraging it.

 Artistry and role models

-Although her musical style is primarily a combination of Afropop and R&B, Shay doesn't conform to a particular genre of music.
-She has stated that her music draws from things that inspire her.
-Shay has cited her mother, Mathew Knowles, 2face Idibia, Beyoncé, Tina Turner, Sound Sultan, Wizkid, and Omawumi as mentors.
+Although her musical style is primarily a combination of Afropop and R&B, Șèyí doesn't conform to a particular genre of music.
+She has stated that her music draws from things that inspire her. Șèyí has cited her mother, Mathew Knowles, 2face Idibia, Beyoncé, Tina Turner, Sound Sultan, Wizkid, and Omawumi as mentors.

 Personal life

-Shay has a daughter who was born on 16 April 2022.
-Her daughter was publicly seen with her for the first time on 4 December 2022.
+Șèyí has a daughter who was born on 16 April 2022.
+She and her daughter appeared in public for the first time on 4 December 2022.